DeepAryanSharma/RealEstateListingProject/README.md

 ### Frontend

-The frontend is deployed on Netlify.
+The frontend is deployed on vercel.
 You can visit it at [HousingAtEase on Vercel](https://real-estate-listing-project-ten.vercel.app/).

 ### Backend